vuminhtue/Clemson_Research_Computing_QA/_episodes/Quatum-Espresso.md

+---
+title: "How to install Quantum Espresso"
+teaching: 5 min
+exercises: 0
+questions: "How to install Quantum Espresso in Palmetto"
+objectives:

+keypoints:
+- "Quantum Espresso"
+---

 There are only 3 GPU architecture supported: Kepler (sm35), Pascal (sm60) and Volta (sm70).
 Unfortunately, our latest Ampere (sm80) is not yet supported during the time of writing documentation for QE version 6.8.